mustass/JAX_on_LUMI/README.md

 with or without the editable flag `-e`.
 Assuming you're working from inside a root of a python package.

 ### Nothing makes sense and `jax` is of a wrong version just after `$WITH_CONDA`
-Given that I don't know how to use this correctly, but if one installs some packages on the login node whithout thinking, those can sometimes end up in the `~/.local/` path that singularity will always bind and thus the packages an be from there.
+If one installs some packages on the login node without thinking, those can end up in the `~/.local/` path that singularity will always bind and thus the packages an be from there.
 I chose violence and deleted the whole directory at the LUMI hackathon.
 Quite sure it's not the best solution but it worked and didn't give any complications so far.

 ### A sample setup script is available in `bash/setup.sh`